SkafteNicki/dtu_mlops/s3_reproducibility/README.md

 - ![](../figures/icons/hydra.png){align=right : style="height:100px;width:100px"}

-    Learn how to use `hydra` to manage configuration files and how to integrate it with your code.
+    Learn how to use `hydra` to manage configuration files and how to integrate them into your code.

     [:octicons-arrow-right-24: M11: Config Files](config_files.md)

 </div>

-Today is all about reproducibility - one of those concepts that everyone agrees is very important and something should be done about, but the reality is that it is very hard to secure full reproducibility.
+Today is all about reproducibility - one of those concepts that everyone agrees is very important and something should be done about, but the reality is that it is very hard to ensure complete reproducibility.
 The last sessions have already touched a bit on how tools like `conda` and code organization can help make code more reproducible.
 Today we are going all the way to ensure that our scripts and our computing environment are fully reproducible.